mrclay/elgg-docker-2/README.md

 ## Elgg/Elgg core install

-This clones the Elgg repo into `core/Elgg` and installs it so port 8081 serves the Elgg directory directly.
-Hence /vendor is public (not recommended).
+This clones the Elgg repo into `core/Elgg` and installs it so the Elgg directory is the document root (/vendor is public, not recommended).

 ```
 ./core-install.sh
 ```

+- http://localhost:8081/ - Elgg served by nginx
+- http://localhost:8082/ - Elgg served by apache

 ### Using composer / elgg-cli and elgg-data